Server + API: Solution Overview

 By using the OAuth 2.0 authorization framework, you can give your own applications or third-party applications limited access to your APIs on behalf of the application itself.
 Using Auth0, you can easily support different flows in your own APIs without worrying about the OAuth 2.0/OpenID Connect specification, or the many other technical aspects of API authorization.

-Using different grants types (or flows), these participants will interact to grant Clients limited access to the Resource Servers you are building.
-As a result, the Client will obtain an
+Using different grants types (or flows), these participants will interact to grant to the client apps limited access to the APIs you are building.
+As a result, the client app will obtain an

-access_token that can be used to call the Resource Server on behalf of the user or of the Client itself.
+access_token that can be used to call the API on behalf of the user.

 Client Credentials Grant